Jelosus2/Lora_Easy_Training_Colab/README.md

 ![How to get link from hf 2nd method](./assets/model_url_hf_2.png)

 ## Changelog
+- December 9th, 2025:
+  - Added support to specify branch to download.
 - December 8th, 2025:
   - Added support for Machina's fork and my fork.
 - February 3rd, 2025: